Paideieitor/White2Updates/README.md

 ### Gen6 crit changes
   - Crits damage boost updated to Gen6 (1.5 multiplier instead of doubling the damage)
   - Crit stages updated to Gen6
-### Ability Expansion (Up to Gen6)
+### Ability Expansion (Up to Gen7)
-  - Every single ability from Gen6 has been added to the battle engine
+  - Every single ability from Gen6 and Gen7 has been added to the battle engine
-  - This patch needs some text files to be modified, you have to move all the files in the ``NARCS/002`` folder to your CTRMap project folder at ``vfs/data/a/0/0/2``
+  - Make sure to read the ``NARCS/README.md`` to know which files you need to use
   - To change a pokemon ability to an expanded just modify the ability ID in that particular Pokémon Personal NARC (the ability IDs are preservet from vanilla games, but you can check them in ``BattleUpgrade.h``)
-  - Big shoutout to [Spago](https://github.com/SpagoAsparago) who already did this, this patch adds the abilities that where missing from his patch and attempts to fix some bugs and inconsistencies with the vanilla mechanics
+  - Big shoutout to [Spago](https://github.com/SpagoAsparago) who made the first Gen6 ability expansion, this patch adds the abilities that where missing from his patch and attempts to fix some bugs and inconsistencies with the vanilla mechanics

 ## How to Install
 ### Installing tools